Stats & Training

 Meowth Weakness

 One evolution ahead.
 Meowth grows into Persian through a straightforward two-stage chain.
-No compatible partners for breeding via one egg group.
+A decent partner pool for breeding via one egg group.
 Eggs are average hatch time.
 Evolving adds up to 150 stat points total.
+View every chain in the Evolution Chart.

 How to Evolve